 - # accounts owned in first 30 days

 Most of the above metrics, especially NRR, will take time to change.
+Start tracking numbers you trust, so you get a good before-and-after.
+(CS Ops can help with that.)
 In the meantime, start by ensuring that your CS Ops team’s projects are aligned with your priorities to improve the retention/expansion/efficiency of your CS team.
 Then, measure their own throughput using one or more of:

 - Objectives & Key Results (OKRs) / Management by Objectives (MBO)